ToEndThePeace/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Stateful components are built by initializing them with state.
+By passing handler methods and state values down through props, we can keep all of our state in one component.

 2. Describe the different phases of the component lifecycle.

+When a component is loaded, the constructor is run, the component is rendered, and then componentDidMount.
+During the render phase, all child components attempt to complete the same 3 steps.
+When props or state are changed, the component is rerendered and then componentDidUpdate is run.
+Whenever a component is going to be removed from the DOM, componentWillUnmount is run.

 3. Demonstrate an understanding of class component lifecycle methods.

+For a project I did with an API call, I stored the API url in my component's state, and the axios GET in a method.
+In componentDidMount, I put a call to that helper function to populate initial data.
+In componentDidUpdate, I threw in a conditional so that whenever the url was updated, the helper method was invoked again.

 4. Define stateful logic.

+Stateful logic is a way of setting up the logic of your code so that all of the important app information is stored in one centralized component.

 5. Describe how to test a React component with React Testing Library.

+Through a series of queries to the DOM as well as simulated inputs and browser events, you can test that elements are rendering when they should be, if your forms are working correctly, and if any eventListeners are being called correctly.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.